NCERT Class 11 Chemistry Chapter 6 Notes Thermodynamics - Download PDF

-Thermodynamics is an important branch of chemistry that deals with the change in energy in any Physical and Chemical process.
+Do you know how refrigerators work, why do ice cubes melt without anyone touching them and can energy be created, or is it always just transformed?
+The answer to all these questions lies in NCERT notes for Class 11 Chemistry Chapter 5 Thermodynamics.
+It is an important branch of chemistry that deals with the change in energy in any Physical and Chemical process.
 It examines how energy moves between different systems and their surroundings, with an emphasis on important ideas like work and heat, along with the basic rules that control these changes.
-Thermodynamics explains the reason for the occurrence of any reaction, transfer of energy, etc. It helps us understand how chemical processes function, how materials change states, and how reactions balance.
-It also allows us to determine whether a reaction can occur on its own by calculating the amount of energy required.
+Thermodynamics explains the reason for the occurrence of any reaction, transfer of energy, etc.

 Also, students can refer,

-The NCERT Notes of thermodynamics contain a concise overview of the chapter, including all the important topics and formulas.
+The Class 11 Chemistry notes Thermodynamics contain a concise overview of the chapter, including all the important topics and formulas.
 It can be used for a quick revision during exam time.
 It includes types of systems, work, and calculation of internal energy and enthalpy.
 Each topic is discussed in detail below.

 A system can be defined as where the observations were made, it is the part of the universe.